Quantitative Assessment of Carrier Density by Cathodoluminescence. I. GaAs thin films and modeling: Introduction

 \section{Introduction}

 Optimization of doping is one of the main requirements for functional semiconductor devices.
-Carrier concentration in thin films is typically determined using capacitance-voltage profiling~\cite{Blood:1986} or Hall effect measurements~\cite{Schroder:2006}.
+Carrier concentrations in thin films are typically determined using capacitance-voltage profiling~\cite{Blood:1986} or Hall effect measurements~\cite{Schroder:2006}.
 Alternative contactless and non-destructive methods are desirable to obtain fast insights in the material quality and doping information in the early stage of semiconductor manufacturing.
 Raman spectroscopy provides signatures of doped polar semiconductors due to longitudinal optical (LO) phonon-plasmon interactions~\cite{Abstreiter:1984}.
 Photoluminescence (PL) is sensitive to the residual of dopants and PL spectra can change considerably in shape at high carrier concentrations~\cite{Pavesi:1994}.
-However, optical methods do not provide the spatial resolution required for the development of devices based on semiconductor nanostructures like nanowires or nanopillars~\cite{Goktas:2018,Eaton:2016}, or to probe polycrystalline thin films at the scale of single grains and grain boundaries~\cite{Powalla:2018}.
+Redshifts of the PL spectra in p-type doping have been investigated~\cite{Casey:1976,Olego:1980a}, and the analysis of the bandgap narrowing (BGN) effect has been proposed as a nondestructive measurement of hole densities~\cite{Lu:1994}.
+On the other hand, the blueshift of the PL spectra, known as the Burstein-Moss effect~\cite{Burstein:1954,Moss:1954}, prevails in n-type III-V semiconductors.
+The band filling, the band tail and the BGN need to be considered to properly describe the luminescence spectra~\cite{Bugajski1985,Lee:1995,Chen:2017}.
+However, properties such as the BGN as a function of carrier concentrations reported in the literature deviate substantially, and an easy-to-use theoretical framework for the luminescence analysis of both p-type and n-type carrier concentrations is still lacking.
+Moreover, optical methods do not provide the spatial resolution required for the development of devices based on semiconductor nanostructures like nanowires or nanopillars~\cite{Goktas:2018,Eaton:2016}, or to probe polycrystalline thin films at the scale of single grains and grain boundaries~\cite{Powalla:2018}.